Mastering Data Mapping: Techniques and Best Practices for Optimal Integration

 Manual data mapping

-Manual data mapping means using code (and a talented developer) to connect the data fields between different sources.
+Creating data maps manually means using code (and a talented developer) to connect the data fields between different sources.
 The process often involves using ETL functions or other coding languages like C++, SQL, or Java.

 Though this approach gives the data mapper ultimate control over the process and final product, it can be quite unwieldy given the quantity of data and data systems used by most businesses.
 Manual data mapping is really only a good option for smaller databases or one-time processes.